Biden blames Trump for unrest and violence

-Kamala D. Harris, the first Black woman on a major party ticket, also delivered her most detailed remarks on the Kenosha protests, saying that “we must always defend peaceful protest and peaceful protesters” but also that “we should not confuse them with those looting and committing acts of violence.”
+Sen. Kamala D. Harris (D-Calif.), the first Black woman on a major-party ticket, also delivered her most detailed remarks on the Kenosha protests, saying that “we must always defend peaceful protest and peaceful protesters” but also that “we should not confuse them with those looting and committing acts of violence.”

 Biden and Harris had taken a somewhat low-key approach to the protests, issuing statements or brief remarks rather than more in-depth responses.
 But with Black activists clamoring for stronger reactions and Republicans seeking to tie the Democratic ticket to violent outbreaks, the Biden campaign clearly concluded a more forceful response was needed.